linbin524/FISCOBCOS.Net/README.md

-1. Implement RPC asynchronous request
+1. Implement RPC Synchronous request / asynchronous request

 2. Realize the generation of FISCO bcos public and private keys and accounts, expand the generation of webase front, import user JSON, and directly import webase middleware.